Free Web Site - Free Web Space and Site Hosting - Web Hosting - Internet Store and Ecommerce Solution Provider - High Speed Internet

 In 1994 he moved to Sarasota and hosted an oldies program on WAMR and a Hot Country show on WCTQ.
 He also worked at WUSF's Radio Reading Service, a special frequency for blind and incapacitated listeners reading the daily newspapers over the air.

-Doug is currently Station Manager at WSRQ in Sarasota, FL.
-He created the "Suncoast Magazine" where he has interviewed over 2500 celebrities, authors, politicians, athletes and newsmakers.
-In addition, he hosts and produces "The Big Band Files" featuring the best in American Popular music and interviews with the artists and singers.
-In addition, he created and hosts "NFL Magazine" and "Sports Forum".
+Doug served as Station Manager at WSRQ in Sarasota, FL.
+He created the "Suncoast Magazine" where he interviewed over 4000 celebrities, authors, politicians, athletes and newsmakers.
+He also created "The Big Band Files" featuring the best in American Popular music and interviews with the artists and singers which currently airs on WSLR 96.5FM in Sarasota and soon to be syndicated.

-Doug is a panelist on "Talking Sports" and "It's All About Health" which air on Comcast Cable Television throughout southwest Florida.
+Doug has been a panelist on "Talking Sports" and "It's All About Health" which air on Comcast Cable Television throughout southwest Florida.
+He created and hosts "Political Roundtable" featuring interviews with newsmakers and journalists covering the political arena.

 When not on the air, Doug enjoys tennis, golf and digital photography.